 How To Measure Yeast

 If you are using such small amounts then it can be difficult to accurately measure the yeast.
 The best way is to get a scales that measures at least to 0.1g, but better still, measure to 0.01g.
-You can buy these on Amazon.
-Check out my recommended equipment page.
+You can buy a scale that measures 0.01g on Amazon for very cheap.